History of early modern period domes: Kingdom of Great Britain

-London's Great Fire of 1666, following a devastating outbreak of plague in the city which killed a fifth of its population, spurred the commission of Christopher Wren to rebuild St. Paul's Cathedral, which occurred over the course of 35 years.
+London's Great Fire of 1666, following a devastating outbreak of plague in the city that killed a fifth of its population, spurred the commission of Christopher Wren to rebuild St. Paul's Cathedral, which occurred over the course of 35 years.
 Robert Hooke, who first articulated that a thin arch was comparable to an inverted hanging chain, may have advised Wren on how to achieve the crossing dome.
 Wren may also have been informed of the structural problems of the dome of St. Peter's Basilica by John Evelyn, who had examined it, and did not finalize his design for a dome three-quarters its size until shortly before its construction started in 1705.

 When finished, the dome had three layers: an inner dome with an oculus, a decorative outer wooden dome covered in lead roofing, and a structural brick cone in between.
 The brick cone ends in a small dome that supports the cupola and outer roof and the decorated underside of which can be seen through the inner dome's oculus.
 The structure rises 365 feet (108 m) to the cross at its summit, but is evocative of the much smaller Tempietto by Bramante.
 The use of the brick cone, in addition to other innovations, allowed the piers beneath the dome to be reduced in size.
 The thickness of the brick cone is 450 millimeters.
+The inside wall of the drum supporting the inner dome slopes inwards to the base of the dome for structural reasons, a design feature seen in the 1672 model and apparently inspired by Robert Hooke's ideas on arch shape, and three encircling chains were used to resist horizontal thrust.
 The dome is supported by eight piers with a veneer of Portland stone over a core of rubble infill, which were damaged by the added pressure from the dome's construction and needed repairs in 1709.
 The dome was completed in 1710.
+The inner side of the dome was painted by James Thornhill from 1715-1717 with eight scenes of St. Paul from the Acts of the Apostles in a brown stone-like color mandated by the presiding committee.
 Wren's structural system became the standard for large domes well into the 19th century.
 The iron chains used to encircle the 34-meter-wide dome have since been replaced by stainless steel girdles.
 Damage to the outer timber truss dome during World War II resulted in the timber being replaced by reinforced concrete.